-High-level negotiations begin between US and Europe: European leaders have all expressed their desire to maintain the accord, and have suggested maintaining sanctions relief from Iran even if the United States withdraws from the accord.
+High-level negotiations begin between US and Europe: European leaders have all expressed their desire to maintain the accord, and have suggested continuing sanctions relief for Iran even if the United States withdraws.
 They are facing a May deadline when the US waiver for sanctions will expire, although Trump could extend that deadline by waiving them again.